timourM-immalle/phpcookieclicker/README.md

 ## Curl

-Use curl to have fine-grained control over the sent cookies.
+Use curl to have fine-grained control over the cookies.

 Cookies are sent with a HTTP request.
 This can be simulated with curl: